shfy80/demo1/README.md

 Fifth editing
 Delete previous comment and add this one!
 # Edit it on Ubuntu20 and plan to push to github
+Edit again on Ubuntu20 and push to github!